bjoluc/gymwipe/README.rst

 their needs without further improvements.
 Reinforcement learning may help to find appropriate policies for radio resource management in control systems for which optimal static resource management algorithms can not easily be determined.
-This is where Gym-WiPE comes in: It provides an `OpenAI Gym`_ reinforcement learning environment that simulates wireless networked feedback control loops.
+This is where Gym-WiPE comes in: It provides simulation tools for the creation of `OpenAI Gym`_ reinforcement learning environments that simulate wireless networked feedback control loops.

 .. _OpenAI Gym: https://gym.openai.com/